emmanuelowinoh123-del/Biomedical-science-/README.md

 🧾 Citation

 Owino, E. (2025).
 Microbial Identification and Antimicrobial Susceptibility Testing of High-Contact Surfaces.
 Kisii University, Department of Biomedical Science and Technology.

----

-Would you like me to include a sample Python or R analysis script (e.g., for data cleaning or plotting antibiotic resistance trends) to upload alongside this?
-It would make your GitHub repo more dynamic and impressive for reviewers.